havvg/havvg.github.com/_drafts/2011-10-30-github-pages-with-jekyll.markdown

 I have added the line `_posts/*.draft.*` to the project's `.gitignore`.
 Yes, there is `published: false` configurable on each post.
 But in a hurry, would you change this flag back or accidentally commit the new post `published: true` because you were reviewing your upcoming post?

 On my local machine I have `jekyll --no-lsi --auto` running.
 This will automatically regenerate content on file changes.
 By having the gitignore in place, I can't commit a new post's file, that follows the naming convention of `year-month-day-your-title.draft.extension`.

-When I'm done, I move the file, commit it and the post is getting published.
+### Versioning drafts

-If you want to have your drafts versioned, add a folder like `_drafts` and create a symlink to it in `_posts`, so you will be able to see it locally, but it's not published on production.
+If you want to have your drafts versioned, add a folder like `_drafts` add your draft there and create a file link to it in `_posts`, so you will be able to see it locally, but it's not published on production.

+Assume, you have this file `_drafts/2011-10-30-github-pages-with-jekyll.markdown`.
+Issuing this command line will add a post that will be published locally: `ln _drafts/2011-10-30-github-pages-with-jekyll.markdown _posts/2011-10-30-github-pages-with-jekyll.draft.markdown`.

 ## Combining multiple CSS files